OmniLayer/spec/README.md

 Description: Transaction type 0 transfers coins in the specified currency from the sending address to the reference address, defined in [Appendix A](#appendix-a-storing-mastercoin-data-in-the-blockchain).
 This transaction can not be used to transfer bitcoins.

-The transaction is invalid if any of the following conditions is true:
+In addition to the validity constraints on the message field datatypes, the transaction is invalid if any of the following conditions is true:
-* the amount to transfer is zero
 * the sending address has zero coins in its available balance for the specified currency identifier
 * the amount to transfer exceeds the number owned and available by the sending address
 * the specified currency identifier is non-existent
 * the specified currency identifier is 0 (bitcoin)

-A simple send to a non-existent address will destroy the coins in question, just like it would with bitcoin.
+A Simple Send to a non-existent address will destroy the coins in question, just like it would with bitcoin.

 [Future: Note that if the transfer comes from an address which has been marked as “Savings”, there is a time window in which the transfer can be undone.]